onqtam/headjack/docs/how/topics.md

 "Self-interest" with an expanding cognitive light cone from michael levin's paper “Collective intelligence: a primer or for dummies” as title ^^ title of book?
+Title: summa civilizaciona
+Ptincipia civilizaciona
+Modernity’s produce
+Immortality - as title - cuvilizacionatially, and potentially individually Connection
+Minimum viable infinity - the bedrock of conscious general explainers collectivity Noah’s Arc from a time in between worlds
+Forward
+The Matrix: Upgraded - Neo upgrades it
+The new Elite
+Stealing God
+The maximum
+Thermodynamic integration

 “Greater than 1”
 Peter thiel gave u from 0 to 1, this is the apex meme with an R-naught greater than 1, although what about herd immunity... maybe just >1 is not enough